peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  trailing zeros removed from its significand.
 * `EFloat Remainder​(EFloat divisor,
          EContext ctx)`<br>
- Finds the remainder that results when dividing two arbitrary-precision binary floating-point numbers.
+ Returns the remainder that would result when this arbitrary-precision binary floating-point number is divided by another arbitrary-precision binary floating-point number.
 * `EFloat RemainderNaturalScale​(EFloat divisor) "this" - (("this" /
   "divisor") * "divisor")`<br>
  Calculates the remainder of a number by the formula "this" - (("this" /